 Write a list of questions or concerns that you have and take it with you to your booking appointment.

-We know that a little reassurance and emotional support can go a long way to giving you more time to enjoy your pregnancy and bond with the baby growing inside you.
+A little support and reassurance can go a long way towards helping you and your partner enjoy your pregnancy and bond with the baby growing inside you.

 So what is a trimester?

 People often talk about pregnancy as being nine months long.
 In fact it’s usually slightly longer than this.
 Your pregnancy is measured from the first day of your last period rather than the day you actually conceived.

 A pregnancy generally lasts around 40 weeks, and your dates are referred to in weeks because this is more accurate than talking in months.

 Your pregnancy has three phases, called trimesters, and each trimester is about three months long.